+Research is the attempt to derive generalisable or transferable new knowledge.
 Research is vital in providing the evidence we need to transform services and improve outcomes, such as in developing new models of care, redesigning urgent and emergency care, strengthening primary care and transforming mental health and cancer services.

 Historically the UK has a rich heritage of research and invention in health care, around 25% of the world’s top 100 prescription medicines were discovered and developed in the UK.